Frequently Asked Questions

 How much is Zip ST.ART tuition?
 What does tuition include?

 Are program fees refundable?
+What’s the payment & cancellation policy?

 Financial Aid